Nalipp/Stat-su/README.md

   create a footer

   change language to topic in entire project

+  update readme to include explination of styled components (other explinations?)

   ui
   - review bem naming convention / styled components?